-All students at Farmington Junior High School are expected to obey the rules outlined in this handbook.
-The student/parent handbook can be found on the school website.
-Students who violate school rules will face consequences enforced by the administration in accordance with the Davis School District Discipline Policy.
+All students at Farmington Junior High school are expected to follow all school and district rules and policies.
+Students who violate school and district rules will face consequences enforced by the administration in accordance with the Davis School District Discipline Policy.

-In addition to obeying school rules, students are expected to obey rules and policies established by each teacher.
-These rules will be compatible with the district philosophy of appropriate conduct and performance, and will be communicated to the students.
-Discipline procedures will be based on the following point system (Behaviors listed are examples and the list should not be considered all inclusive).
+In addition to obeying school rules, students are expected to follow rules and policies established by each teacher.
+Teacher rules may address appropriate conduct and performance and will be communicated to the students through teacher disclosures.
+Administrative discipline procedures will be based on the following point system: